pgolomysov/vin-python-monolith/README.md

 ### Technical architecture
 It's a monolithic application with PostgreSQL as DBMS, Redis as event broker.
 Everything inside docker.
+Async services for FastAPI, sync - for Celery

 ### How to set up